In the following article, I’m going to share some useful tips I’ve used over the years for buying acoustic guitars online.

 - Harley Benton

-I have no issue with guitars made overseas, but you should be aware of how this affects price and resale value.
+This doesn’t mean guitars made overseas are of poor quality by any means, but you should be aware of how this affects price and resale value.

 Checking the Product Photos

-If you are anything like me I know you’ll be looking at the product photos before reading the listing, and there are a few important photos we need to review to rule out any major problems.
+If you are anything like me you’ll be looking at the product photos before reading the listing, and there are a few important photos we need to review.

-Below are the photos I’d consider essential to review prior to purchasing a guitar:
+Below are the photos I’d consider important when inspecting an acoustic guitar:

-- Full-length image of the front of the guitar
+- A full-length image of the front of the guitar

 - An image looking directly down the neck of the guitar from the headstock back toward the body

-- A close-up of the headstock, front, and back that includes the logo, any serial numbers, and country of origin.
+- A close-up of the headstock, front, and back that includes the logo, serial number, and country of origin.